 Dundee, Scotland

-Dundee is a city with population of 148,000 which is located about 64 miles north of Edinburgh on the east coast of Scotland where the River Tay (Scotland's longest river system) enters the North Sea.
+Dundee is a city with population of 148,000.Location is about 64 miles north of Edinburgh on the east coast of Scotland.
+This where the River Tay (Scotland's longest river system) enters the North Sea.

 Central Dundee

-The name is very ancient and is comprised of dun (meaning hill or mound) and Deagh (a personal name linked to an old world for fire).
+The name is very ancient.
+It is comprised of dun (meaning hill or mound) and Deagh (a personal name linked to an old world for fire).

 Dundee has a long history in heavy industry as manifested in shipping, ship building and jute mills.
-In Britain, Dundee is synonymous with manufacture of products derived from jute, a raw material imported from the Indian sub-continent and converted into such products as ropes, sacks, aprons, floor coverings and many other household items.
-At one stage there were about 100 jute mills operating in Dundee all of which are now out of production, although there remains one restored mill, the Verdant Works, which is used for educational purposes and is open to visitors.
+In Britain, Dundee is synonymous with manufacture of products derived from jute.
+This is a raw material which was imported from the Indian sub-continent.Jute was converted into such products as ropes, sacks, aprons, floor coverings and many other household items.
+At one stage there were about 100 jute mills operating in Dundee.
+All of these mills are now out of production, although there remains one restored mill, the Verdant Works.
+This latter mill is used for educational purposes and is open to visitors.

 Inside Verdant Works Jute Mill.

-Whilst retaining links with the maritime sector, as manifested in a busy port and the repair and maintenance of drilling rigs, Dundee has moved on and has developed specialisms in:
+The city has retained links with the maritime sector, as manifested in a busy port and the repair and maintenance of drilling rigs.
+However, Dundee has also moved on and has developed specialisms in:

 Semi-submersible drilling rigs

 • Design.
-Building on a 2015 UNESCO City of design award the new V&A Museum was opened in 2018 and represents the first design museum in Scotland.
+Building on a 2015 UNESCO City of design award the new V&A Museum was opened in 2018.
+This represents the first design museum in Scotland.
 This museum is housed in a stunning new building on the city's waterfront.

 V&A Dundee.